ashejim/C964/_sources/resources.md

 (resources:examples:archive)=
 **WGU Capstone Excellence Archive**

-The [Capstone Excellence Archive](https://westerngovernorsuniversity.sharepoint.com/sites/capstonearchives/excellence/Pages/UndergraduateInformation.aspx) includes a wide range of completed projects.
+The {{ excellence_archive }} includes a wide range of completed projects.
 Reviewing them may help get ideas, provide inspiration, and understand the requirements.
 However, keep in mind that they all are *above and beyond* the requirements.
 So don't use these as examples of what's needed to meet the requirements.
 For a more down-to-earth example of what's required, see the [examples](resources:examples) above.

 :::{warning}
 Some examples in the archives may follow the old template.
 Please follow the templates found on this website.